 On arrival at the chalet introductions are made between riders and the Rpm90 crew.
 I don’t know any of the other riders but I know most of the Rpm90 team as they are local friends.
-Bikes are unpacked and rebuilt for a 40 kilometre spin in the afternoon before a three course meal, wine and chat in the evening.
+Bikes are unpacked and rebuilt for a 40 kilometre spin in the afternoon before a beautiful dinner, good wine and happy chat in the evening.

 Rain is falling as we eat breakfast.
 There is muttering about the planned ride.

 We head out of Morzine in the dry though, arm warmers on to take off the chill of the morning mountain air.
 We gently climb to Les Gets where arm warmers and gilets are thrown in the back of the Rpm90 van or stuffed in back pockets.
 Dropping into the valley of Le Foron at Taninges we follow valley roads until the climb towards a lunch stop in Megevette starts.
 After lunch we loop around a couple more valleys, first heading north before turning south back towards Morzine.
 A few kilometres short of Morzine, in the town of Montriond to regroup to decide what to do next.
 There are a few options; the flat(ish) ride into Morzine, up the hill to Lac de Montriond and down to Morzine, or the 11 kilometre climb of to Col de la Joux Verte and the long, fast descent back to the chalet.
 Along with most of the others I opt for the big climb, which will add 20 kilometres to the 80 already ridden.